Nikityau/gsearch-site/README.md

 # gsearch-site
-here is a game search site
+here will be a game search site